 The Human Resources Committee has the responsibility to establish a compensation policy for the executive officers which is consistent with the Corporation's business plan, strategies and objectives.
-This Committee has, namely, the responsibility to analyze for the Board of Directors all questions relating to human resources planning, compensation for executive officers, directors and other employees, short and long-term incentive programs, employee benefits programs, and recommends the appointment of executive officers.
+This Committee has, namely, the responsibility to analyze for the Board all questions relating to human resources planning, compensation for executive officers, directors and other employees, short and long-term incentive programs, employee benefits programs, and recommends the appointment of executive officers.

-During the fiscal year ended March 31, 2012, the Human Resources Committee was made up of the following four independent directors: Réal Raymond, whom is the Chair, Claude Boivin, John M. Cybulski and Paule Doré.
+During the fiscal year ended March 31, 2013, the Human Resources Committee was made up of the following four independent directors: Réal Raymond, whom is the Chair, Claude Boivin (will not stand for re-election at the Annual Meeting), John M. Cybulski and Paule Doré.
 All members of the Human Resources Committee are considered to be independent members under the applicable securities legislation.
 They all possess experience in the area of executive compensation, either as the past CEOs of publicly traded companies or as executives.
 Specifically, Mr. Boivin is a member of the Corporate Governance and Human Resources Committee of GLV Inc., Mr. Cybulski is Principal of Aeroglobe LLC, Ms. Doré is a member of the Human Resources Committee of Cogeco Inc. and Mr. Raymond is Chair of the Human Resources Committee of Metro Inc.